 - For information on the HathiTurst Emergency Access program, see HathiTrust Response to Covid-19 and the Library's Guide to Using HathiTrust.
 HathiTrust materials that are available via the Temporary Emergency Access are also listed in NUsearch (search by title under the Books, Images and More tab.
 The catalog record will indicate if full text is available.)

 - Some publishers provide free access to materials.
-See Free Resources Available in Response to Covid-19.
+See Free Textbooks and Other Resources in Response to Covid-19.

 NUsearch is the main search tool for Northwestern University Library, combining the library catalog with a wealth of other databases and online collections.

 The world's most comprehensive catalog of library holdings, particularly (though not exclusively) from North American libraries, containing over 2,000,000,000 records from over 10,000 libraries.